Chicosci

 Chicosci (officially stylized as ChicoSci) is a Filipino rock band based in Manila.
 The band is currently composed of Miggy Chavez, Mong Alcaraz, Eco del Rio and Victor Guison.
-The group's musical style primarily consists of rock with an emphasis of experimentation from nu metal and rap metal to pop punk, post-hardcore and emo.
+The group's musical style primarily consists of rock with an emphasis of experimentation from nu metal and rap metal to pop-punk, post-hardcore and emo.

 Background

-Formation and early days

-ChicoSci (previously Chico Science) was originally composed of Miguel "Miggy" Chavez, Miguel "Mong" Alcaraz, Carlos "Calde" Calderon, and Joel Salvador from the Ateneo de Manila University.
-They later recruited guitarist Sonny Baquisal, long-time friend Eugene "Yug" Esquivias, and turntablist Bboy Garcia to solidify the songwriting process.
-The band won an inter-school Battle of the Bands and spent the prize money recording a demo – an investment that landed them a two-album record deal with EMI Philippines as A&R'ed by three executives for the EMI Local Label Bob Guzman, Larry Chua, and Darrell James Laxamana.
-The band released the albums Revenge of the Giant Robot and Method of Breathing.

 Career as Chico Science

 The highly successful debut record established support for Chico Science as one of the forerunners of the new generation of rock.
 Revenge of the Giant Robot spawned hits such as "Amen", "Soopafly", and the MTV hit, "Sink or Swim".
 This album was also nominated to the prestigious Awit Awards for Best Rock Recording.
 Their first-ever music video "Sink or Swim", directed by Lyle Sacris, also won as the Best Directed Video for the 2001 MTV Pilipinas Awards.
 Later on, they decided to change the name Chico Science to ChicoSci, in order not to be confused with the Brazilian singer.